Procedure: Outside Studies Program (OSP)

 - OR a combination of the above, so long as the total paid does not exceed the individual's OSP financial support entitlement.

-- Managers and staff should be aware of the University’s procedures regarding private travel on business trips and note that where an employee elects to access OSP funding by way of reimbursement or direct payment of airfares, Fringe Benefit Tax implications may arise if the employee is also undertaking private travel on the OSP trip.
+- Managers and staff should be aware of the University’s procedures, as provided in the Travel Handbook, regarding private travel on business trips and note that where an employee elects to access OSP funding by way of reimbursement or direct payment of airfares, Fringe Benefit Tax implications may arise if the employee is also undertaking private travel on the OSP trip.

 - OSP Allowance can be salary packaged (together with other remuneration) as a tax effective Living Away From Home Allowance (or LAFHA) via SmartSalary where certain criteria are satisfied:

 - in order to access the LAFHA salary packaging option through SmartSalary, the staff member must be living away from their usual place of residence for ANU work purposes (ie the OSP).
 The individual must intend on returning to reside at their usual place of residence at the conclusion of the OSP

 - the LAFHA that can be salary packaged through SmartSalary can include reasonable accommodation and reasonable additional meal costs.
 Please refer to the SmartSalary website for further information.
 Employees are reminded of the need to seek financial advice when considering salary packaging options.